Donald Trump Explains New Bruise amid Health Questions – What We Know

 She added, "President Trump is a man of the people.
 His commitment is unwavering, and he proves that every single day."

 During the campaign, Trump voluntarily released health updates from his personal physician, along with detailed reports from Dr. Ronny Jackson, who treated him after the first assassination attempt.
-All of these assessments concluded that he was in excellent health and fully fit to serve as Commander in Chief.
+All of these assessments concluded that he was in excellent health and fully fit to serve as the Commander in Chief.

 The report noted that, in addition to aspirin, he was taking several other medications.
 These included rosuvastatin and ezetimibe for cholesterol control and mometasone cream for his skin as needed.
 All required vaccinations, including travel-related immunizations, were up to date.